 In between formal assessments, the Trustee monitors the Scheme’s funding level on a regular basis.
 The Trustee also monitors the Scheme’s investments and the strength of the employer covenant.

 The Scheme Trustee prepares an annual summary funding statement for members, beneficiaries and employers providing information from the Scheme’s latest financial health check.
-The latest statement from spring 2021 can be found here.
+The latest statement from autumn 2021 can be found here.